wxw328/CSC512_submission_repo/README.md

 # CSC512_submission_repo
 This is the submission repository for NCSU CSC 512 course project.

+**The source code for llvm pass is in /seminalInputFeatureDetection/Main.cpp**

 In main branch, we have integrated task1 and task2.